zacharydanger/sms-thingy/README.md

 ## Etc

-This took, roughly 2 hours all-in.
+This took, roughly 90 minutes coding all-in.
 I wanted to write RSpec tests, but the only thing that's not rote Rails here is Twilio. 😉